Things to Do in Valparaíso

 Incredible views of the crystal blue bay provide the perfect opportunity to watch ships sail in and out of the bustling harbor and a variety of restaurants, cafes and bars offer outdoor seating that’s ideal for people-watching.

-The art nouveau Baburizza Palace was built in 1916 and got its name after Pascual Baburizza, a Croatian businessman living in Chile, took it as his private home in 1925.
+The art nouveau Baburizza Palace (Palacio Baburizza)was built in 1916 and got its name after Pascual Baburizza, a Croatian businessman living in Chile, took it as his private home in 1925.
 Baburizza collected paintings from his travels through Europe, and upon his death, his collection and estate were given to the city of Valparaiso.

-Today the Baburizza Palace houses the Museo de Bellas Artes, Valparaiso’s fine arts museum.
+Today the Baburizza Palace (Palacio Baburizza)houses the Museo de Bellas Artes, Valparaiso’s fine arts museum.
 Besides Baburizza’s collection of nineteenth and twentieth century European paintings, the museum also showcases a collection of fine art by prominent Chilean artists.
 The building itself is worth seeing, even for those otherwise not interested in fine art.
 A nice little onsite cafe is a great place to relax over a cup of coffee and enjoy the view.

 So many of Central and South America’s major cities have winding promenades where locals gather for evening strolls and afternoon festivals.
 But few are as scenic as Paseo 21 de Mayo in Valparaiso.